spatiebot/ab-client/README.md

 install deps
 `npm i`

-to create a browser client:
+to create a browser client in dist/:
-`npm run build-browser`
-or
-`npm run build-browser-prod`

-will result in dist/index.html with the browser client.
-The "prod" variant will be minified.
-To play the game, you need to start an HTTP server in the dist directory, for example
-`cd dist`
-`npx http-server`

-To run a local browser client that can connect to a local server:
-`npm run build-browser -- --local_server_url=ws://127.0.0.1:3501`

-To create and run a headless bot:

 `npm run build`

+to build a dev client and serve on port 1234:
-`npm run bot -- --url=ws://127.0.0.1:3501 --name=Spatiebot`
+`npm run serve`

+To run a local browser client that can connect to a local server, edit the `.env` file to include a local url:
+`LOCAL_SERVER_URL=ws://localhost:3501`

 # styling